 Since then his family and Deputy Chief of of Police Steven G. Xiarhos, Nick’s proud Golden Star father, have had to live lives that have been drastically changed, but they have always stayed strong so that they can tell Nick’s story.

-We interviewed Chief Xiarhos to tell his son’s story despite the pain.
-As he put it “Nick is my hero, we have to remember them and tell their story.”
+We interviewed Deputy Chief Xiarhos, who serves in the police force in Yarmouth, Massachusetts, so that he could tell his son’s story despite the pain he still feels.
+As he put it, “Nick is my hero, we have to remember them and tell their story.”

-Mr. Xiarhos, whose roots are in the town of Mani in Peloponnese, has never visited Greece but now has a new goal.
+Xiarhos, whose roots are in the town of Mani in the Peloponnese, has never visited Greece, but he now has a new goal.

-“Since Nick died I have run two Marathons, the Marine Corps Marathon in Washington, DC and the one in Boston.
+“Since Nick died, I have run two Marathons, the Marine Corps Marathon in Washington, DC and the one in Boston.
 My goal now is to go to Athens and run the Marathon where it all started.
-I want to do that in Nick’s memory and carry my flags… and return home”
+I want to do that in Nick’s memory and carry my flags… and return home,” he says.